stoyan-stoyanov/llmflows/docs/user_guide/Creating LLM Flows.md

 ```
 There is a lot to unpack here but after executing the flow we have a complete visibility of what happened at each flowstep.
-Having this information we can answer questions such as:
+By having this information we can answer questions such as:

 - when was a particular flowstep executed?
 - how much time it took?
-- what are the input variables?
+- what were the input variables?
 - what was the prompt template?
 - how did the prompt look like?
 - what was the exact configuration of the model?